XiangyuFan17/Devilsoft/README.md

 # SIGN-AID AUTOMATED TRANSLATOR OF SIGN LANGUAGE - DEVILSOFT

-Sign language translator using the Myo Armband
+- Sign language translator with custom gestures using the Myo Armband
-Created for Capstone Project
+- Created for Capstone Project

 ## Requirements